elastic/apm-agent-dotnet/CONTRIBUTING.md

 #### Performance

 The agent is designed to monitor production applications.
-Therefore it's very important to keep the overhead of the agent as low as possible.
+Therefore it's very important to keep the performance overhead of the agent as low as possible.

 It's not uncommon that you write or change code that can potentially change the performance characteristics of the agent and therefore also of the application's of our users.